Posts tagged Bible Study Tips

 One of my greatest frustrations in the hard copy world of biblical commentaries are the other biblical references within the commentary.
-For example, when I’m reading in Matthew about the beginning of Jesus’ ministry there are multiple references to The Lord’s Chosen servant in Isaiah that are pertinent to my study.
+For example, when I’m reading in John 15 where Jesus is talking about the Vine and the Branches.
+In the Preaching the Word Commentary there’s a reference to Isaiah 5:7.
 With a hard copy, I have to open a different Bible and find each and every reference to read how the verse relates to what I am currently studying.
 This is time consuming, slows down my study momentum, and requires me to keep all of my study materials out and open, spread out over a large desk space.
 With The Bible Study App, the scripture references are hyperlinked within the commentary text.
 All I have to do is tap the scripture reference to read it instantly.

 Related to this is footnotes/endnotes.
-Since the NICOT/NICNT is a highly scholarly work, there are a lot of references to other materials.
-In the past I would have to stop where I was in the reading, look at the footnote, then go back to where I was in the writing.
+Commentaries normally have a lot of references to other materials.
+In the past I would have to stop where I was in the reading, look at the footnote, then go back to where I was in the book.
 This also was a huge time waster, and I would often lose my train of thought.
-With The Bible Study App, all of the footnotes are linked.
+With The Bible Study App footnotes are linked.
 Just tap on the footnote, read it, and go back to where you were without losing your place.

-4. Integrated Dictionary (iOS Extra)
+5. Integrated Dictionary (iOS Extra)

 In iPhone/iPad app, you also have an additional option.
 Tap and hold a word in the Bible text and an option menu bar will pop up.
 From here you get the options to Copy, Highlight, Note, Bookmark, Share, Define, Lookup and More.

-5. Look at One Verse (iOS Extra)
+6. Resource Guide on One Verse (iOS Extra)

 An additional iOS option is looking up additional information on just one verse.
 Tap and hold a word in the Bible text and an option menu bar will pop up.
 From here you get the options to Tap and hold on a verse number and an option menu bar will pop up.
 From here you get the options Copy, Highlight, add a Note, Bookmark, Share, Guide, and More..

 If you tap the “Guide” button you’ll get “hits” from your resources on just that specific verse.
 From here you can follow the same steps as you would in the resource guide option above.
-You can even choose to open the NICOT/NICNT in the main or split window.
+You can even choose to open the commentary in the main or split window.